Prince Albert Victor, Duke of Clarence and Avondale: Potential brides

-By this time however, Albert Victor was falling in love with Princess Hélène of Orléans, a daughter of Prince Philippe, Count of Paris, a pretender to the French throne who was living in England after being banished from France in 1886.
-At first, Queen Victoria opposed any engagement because Hélène was Roman Catholic.
-Once Albert Victor and Hélène confided their love to her, the Queen relented and supported the proposed marriage.
+By this time, however, Albert Victor had fallen in love with Princess Hélène of Orléans, a daughter of Prince Philippe, Count of Paris, a pretender to the French throne who had been living in England since his exile from France in 1886.
+Queen Victoria initially opposed any engagement because Hélène was Roman Catholic.
+Once Albert Victor and Hélène confided their feelings to her, the Queen relented and supported the proposed marriage.
 Hélène offered to convert to the Church of England, and Albert Victor offered to renounce his succession rights to marry her.

-To the couple's disappointment, Hélène's father refused to countenance the marriage and was adamant she could not convert.
-Hélène travelled personally to intercede with Pope Leo XIII, but he confirmed her father's verdict, and the courtship ended.
-When Albert Victor died, his sisters Maud and Louise sympathized with Hélène and treated her, not his fiancée Princess Victoria Mary of Teck, as his true love.
+To the couple's disappointment, Hélène's father refused to allow the marriage and insisted she could not convert.
+Hélène travelled personally to intercede with Pope Leo XIII, but he upheld her father's decision, and the courtship ended.
+When Albert Victor died, his sisters Maud and Louise sympathised with Hélène and treated her, rather than his fiancée Princess Victoria Mary of Teck, as his true love.
 Maud told her that "he is buried with your little coin around his neck" and Louise said that he is "yours in death".
 Hélène later became Duchess of Aosta.

-By 1891, another potential bride, Princess Victoria Mary of Teck (usually called "May"), was under consideration.
+By 1891, another potential bride, Princess Victoria Mary of Teck (usually called May), was under consideration.
 May was the daughter of Queen Victoria's first cousin Princess Mary Adelaide, Duchess of Teck.
-The Queen was very supportive, considering May ideal—charming, sensible and pretty.
-On 3 December 1891 Albert Victor, to May's "great surprise", proposed to her at Luton Hoo, the country residence of the Danish ambassador to Britain.
+The Queen was strongly supportive, considering May ideal – charming, sensible, and pretty.
+On 3 December 1891, Albert Victor, to May's "great surprise", proposed to her at Luton Hoo, the country residence of the Danish ambassador to Britain.
 The wedding was set for 27 February 1892.